bcurran3/ChocolateyPackages/urban-terror/readme.md

+* Due to the downloaded ZIP being >500MB, you need to install using choco install urban-terror --skip-virus-check

 ***

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?